On the Notion of Complete Intersection outside the Setting of Skew Polynomial Rings: Algebras Related to Regular Skew Polynomial Rings

 where $B$ is a regular skew polynomial ring on generators $x_1, \ldots , x_n \in B_1$ and $G = \{ x_1^2, \ldots , x_n^2\}$.

 (a) Since $B/\la G\ra$ is noetherian, it follows that $A$ is noetherian by \cite[Lemma~8.2]{ATV1}.

-(b) The algebra $B/\la G\ra$ has finite dimension and has no right point modules.
+(b) The algebra $B/\la G\ra$ has finite dimension and so has no base-point modules.
 Hence, conditions~II and IV hold for $A$ and $F$.

 (c) The sequence $G$ is normalizing in $B$ and is base-point free.
-By \cite[Corollary~3.6]{CV}, $G$ is a regular sequence in $B$, and, by \cite[Theorem~5.10]{Lev}, $B/\la G \ra$ is Auslander-Gorenstein of finite injective dimension and satisfies the Cohen-Macaulay property.
+By \cite[Corollary~11]{CVc}, $G$ is a regular sequence in $B$, and, by \cite[Theorem~5.10]{Lev}, $B/\la G \ra$ is Auslander-Gorenstein of finite injective dimension and satisfies the Cohen-Macaulay property.
 Thus, if $F$ is regular in $A$, then, by \cite[Theorem~5.10]{Lev}, $A$ satisfies the hypotheses of Theorem~\ref{thm1}, so conditions~I-IV hold for $A$ and $F$.
 Since the Hilbert series of $B/\la G\ra$ is $h(t) = (1+t)^n$ and since $F$ is regular and normalizing in $A$, the Hilbert series of $A$ is $H(t) = 1/(1-t)^n$.

 (d) By \cite[Theorem~1.5]{S.Tingey}, $B/\la G\ra$ is Koszul, since $B$ is Koszul and $G$ is regular and normalizing.
 Thus, $A/\la F\ra$ is Koszul.
 Since $A$ is quadratic and $F$ is regular and normalizing, $A$ is Koszul by \cite[Theorem~1.5]{S.Tingey}.
-By (c), the Koszul dual of $A$ has Hilbert series $h(t) = (1+t)^n$.
-It follows that the right trivial module~$\kk_A$ has projective dimension~$n$, so $A$ has global dimension~$n$.
+By (c), the Koszul dual of $A$ has Hilbert series $h(t) = (1+t)^n$ and $A$ is Auslander-Gorenstein.
+It follows that the right trivial module~$\kk_A$ has projective dimension~$n$, so $A$ is Auslander-regular of global dimension~$n$.
 The result follows by Theorem~1.4. \end{pf}

 The following example shows that $A$ being quadratic does not follow from $F$ being regular in Proposition~\ref{prop1}(c)(d).

 \begin{example} Let $A$ denote the graded Clifford algebra given by the symmetric matrices